ElucidataInc/polly-docs/docs/Data Lake.md

 ![Heatmap](../img/Discover/image44.png)

-##scViz
+##Single Cell Visualization

-scViz provides a visualization interface for single cell data hosted on GEO.
+Single Cell Visualization provides a visualization interface for single cell data hosted on GEO.
 The data lake working on its backend is updated regularly with new datasets.
 The app has different visualizations for understanding data: *Dimensionality reduction plot*, *Violin plot*, *Dot Plot*.
 -->

 #Access through Polly Notebook interface